-In 2012 the Bank enjoyed an improvement of the loan portfolio quality thanks to the sale of a portion of non-performing loans (carried out in June and November 2012), stricter monitoring of repayments and more effective debt collection process, as well as improvement in quality of newly granted loans.
-In 2013, the Bank plans to continue selling the non-performing loans portfolio in the segment of individual customers and SME, and maintain the quality of newly acquired customers, which should result in further improvement of the loan portfolio quality.
+In 2012 the Bank enjoyed an improvement of the loan portfolio quality thanks to the sale of a portion of non-performing loans (carried out in June and November 2012), stricter monitoring of repayments and more effective debt collection process, as well as considerable improvement in the quality of newly granted loans.
+In 2013, the Bank plans to continue selling the non-performing loans portfolio in the segment of individual customers and SME, and maintain the quality of newly acquired customers, which should result in further improvement of credit portfolio quality.